Elm Academy’s Online CCAT Course

 Free CCAT Sample Questions

-Try out a few free CCAT grade 3 sample questions below to see what the test questions look like and to get a feel for what our CCAT courses offer.
+Try out a few free CCAT 4th grade sample questions below to see what the test questions look like.
+Since the test is very similar to the American CogAT (Cognitive Abilities Test), you can also view these questions in our CogAT 4th Grade Free Sample Course:

 The three words in the top row are like each other in some way.
 Which word from the choices below goes best with the words in the top row?